timtnleeProject/vuejs-clipper/README.md

   * fixed build scripts.
 * 0.2.6
   * clipper-fixed has new prop: round.
-  * clipper-upload will still emit `input`, when uploading same file.
+  * clipper-upload will still emit `input` when uploading the same file.
-  * update examples at homepage.
+  * update examples at the homepage.
 * 0.2.5
   * Clipper-upload will call `URL.revokeObjectURL` to release memory.
   * Fixed clipper-range two way binding.